multitudes/Python_am_Freitag/README.md

         counts[letter] = counts[letter] + 1
 print(counts)
 ```
-Instead of checking if a key is already in the dic use get
+Better: Instead of checking if a key is already in the dic use the get methode with a default
 ```python
 counts = {}
 pangram = "The quick brown fox jumps over the lazy dog"